Top 10 Qualities Of A Good Plumber

 This carries on from Tip #4.
 If there is a larger plumbing issue that needs to be resolved with the use of mechanical tools, you want a plumber who is experienced in the operation of those tools.
 In general plumbers need to know the mechanics of an entire plumbing system, so the ability to think mechanically is also important.

 Passionate, problem solver

-A passionate plumber is someone who loves their trade and is dedicated to get the best outcome for you and your plumbing system.
+A passionate plumber is someone who loves their trade and is dedicated to getting the best outcome for you and your plumbing system.
 That kind of plumber will put in the hard yards for you and won’t let you down.

 A great plumber needs to be able to communicate clearly and effectively whilst listening to the issue you’re facing.
-A great plumber also needs to communicate in language you understand, using simple explanations (not trade jargon) so to not confuse you.
+A great plumber also needs to communicate in a language you understand, using simple explanations (not trade jargon) so to not confuse you.
 A great plumber needs to communicate the quote, the options, the estimation of the final amount you’re looking to pay really well.

 Respectful and responsible